ndench/ndench.github.io/_posts/2018-02-26-brisphp-news.md

 #### Dynamic rate limiting ####

-Previously in Laravel 5.5, you can only rate limit an endpoint with a maximum number of total requsets.
+Previously in Laravel 5.5, you can only rate limit an endpoint with a maximum number of total requests.
 But in 5.6 you can rate limit [individual users](https://laravel-news.com/laravel-5-6-dynamic-rate-limiting) on specific authenticated routes.